cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    If you decide to skip ``pipx`` installation, use `pip install`_ with the ``--user`` option instead.

-You only need three tools to use this template:
+You need four tools to use this template:

 - Cookiecutter_ to create projects from the template,
 - Poetry_ to manage packaging and dependencies
 - Nox_ to automate checks and other tasks
+- nox-poetry_ for using Poetry in Nox sessions

 Install Cookiecutter_ using pipx: